badosu/RecoilEngine/doc/site/content/_index.md

 +++

 <div style="text-align: center;">
-<h2>Recoil is a battle tested open-source RTS engine that, allied with a flexible Lua API, allows you to implement the perfect UI and mechanics for your game with the ability to support thousands of complex units simultaneously.</h2>
+<h2 data-notoc="">Recoil is a battle tested open-source RTS engine that, allied with a flexible Lua API, allows you to implement the perfect UI and mechanics for your game with the ability to support thousands of complex units simultaneously.</h2>
-<h4>Some of the games Recoil powers:</h4>
+<h4 data-notoc="">Some of the games Recoil powers:</h4>
 </div>

+<code>asd&lt;asd&gt; asd &lt;/asd&gt;asd</code>

 {{< cards cols=2 >}}
 {{< card title="Beyond All Reason" image="showcase/beyond_all_reason.avif" link="https://beyondallreason.info" >}}